Netcracker/KubeMarine/documentation/Troubleshooting.md

   rm -rf /var/lib/etcd/tmpdir /var/lib/etcd/snapshot.db
 ```

-6. Repeat steps 4-5 at all the control-plane nodes with etcd.
+6. Repeat steps 2-5 at all the control-plane nodes with etcd.

-7. Disable autostart of all control-plane pods except etcd and start kubelet at all the control-plane nodes:
+7. Disable autostart of all the control-plane pods except etcd and start kubelet at all the control-plane nodes:

 ```
 # mkdir /etc/kubernetes/manifests-down